nubificus/vaccel-docs/docs/usecases.md

 faas-cli deploy -f fclassify.yaml
 ```

-will instatiate the number of replicas chosen for fclassify as well as listen
+will instantiate the number of replicas chosen for fclassify as well as listen
 to requests for image classification, ready to forward them to the actual
 hardware securely and efficiently!